 Then… Choose Your Method!

 - Place your sliced strawberries in your dehydrator.
-Make sure to arrange them at least inches apart from one another.
+Make sure to arrange the strawberry pieces at least inches apart from one another on the dehydrator trays.

 - Turn on your dehydrator and set it to the recommended setting.
 Keep in mind that the recommended setting varies depending on the model of the dehydrator.
 But in general, it is playing around 135° F.

 - Dehydrate strawberries for about 8 to 10 hours.
 If you want them to be crispy, dehydrate them for about 10 to 14 hours instead.